espressif/esp-protocols/README.md

-# Collection of components for ESP-IDF
+# Collection of protocol components for ESP-IDF